-The epidemic is driven by early sexual debut, multiple and concurrent sexual partnerships, transactional and intergenerational sex, weak knowledge about HIV, and low condom use during at-risk sex (occasional, transactional, etc.).
-Most-at-risk populations (MARPs) include sex workers and men who have sex with men (MSM); recent data on male sex workers at a clinic in Abidjan showed HIV prevalence of 50%.
-Other at-risk groups include sero-discordant couples, the uniformed services, economically vulnerable women and girls, transportation workers, migrants, prisoners, and OVC.
-Gender inequality and gender-based violence (GBV) heighten HIV risk across all socio-economic and cultural backgrounds.
-More than 35% of women ages 15-49 have undergone some form of female genital cutting, with rates above 80% in some regions (UNICEF MICS, 2006).
-A study in Abidjan found that 68% of women in relationships had experienced physical violence (UNFPA, 2007), and the AIS noted that 17% of women reported that their sexual debut was a rape.
+From other available data, the epidemic appears to be driven by early sexual debut, multiple and concurrent sexual partnerships, transactional and inter-generational sex, weak knowledge about HIV, and low condom use.
+Key populations (KPs) include sex workers and men who have sex with men (MSM); data from a recent study of MSM in Abidjan (SHARM 2012) indicate a HIV prevalence of 18%.
+Other at-risk sub-populations include sero-discordant couples, the uniformed services, economically vulnerable women and girls, transportation workers, migrants, prisoners, and OVC.
+Gender inequality and GBV heighten HIV risk across all socio-economic and cultural backgrounds.